zapplecat/parserverilog/README.md

 # parserverilog
-A example parser for verilog modules
+A example parser for verilog modules using [pyverilog](https://github.com/PyHDI/Pyverilog)

 ## Installation